Rage against the technical-debt

 As with most types of debts, the more you procrastinate the bigger it gets, becoming something difficult to pay off.

 Mainly because I have seen the benefits of having a clear process, handling tech debt is something that I always push for.

 What are those shortcuts or tradeoffs that increase our tech debt, what exactly is what people called tech debt?

-In my own words, it is the debt that we have to pay when a short time technical decision was made.
-In the sense of, we were pressured to put something live in production and we took some shortcuts in the way.
-This will cause that somewhere in the future we will have to pay back the lack of time investment we did.
+In my own words, it is the debt that we have to pay when a short-term technical decision is made.
+The sense of, we were pressured to put something live in production and we took some shortcuts along the way.
+This will cause us somewhere in the future will have to pay back the lack of time investment we have.